brson/toolchain-horizons/blogpost.md

 and pushing past that requires increasing effort.

 That revision had 3 dependencies: [`anyhow`], [`futures`], and [`walkdir`].
+Fundamental Rust crates.

+**As I was working on this blog post, the `syn` crate published a point release (2.0.107) that bumped their MSVR from 1.63 to 1.68, breaking the build of our crate that had only 3 Rust dependencies.**

 Eventually we just decided to go for it and remove all dependencies (even `futures`, which I'll explain how we replaced in [an appendix]).